portovep/reactifyme/README.md

 * Set your tracking ID as the value of REACT_APP_GA_TRACKING_ID in .env.example
 * Rename .env.example to .env
 * Re-deploy the app

-## License

-Copyright © 2017

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.